Moore County DWI Guide

 Immediate Steps (First 24 Hours)

-- Booking Process: At the jail, you will be booked.
-This involves fingerprinting, photographing, and recording your personal information.
-Your belongings will be inventoried and stored.
+- Booking: At the Detention Center, you will be booked.
+This involves fingerprinting, photographing, and recording your personal information and the details of your arrest.

-- Phone Calls: You will generally be allowed to make phone calls after the booking process is complete.
-This is a crucial time to contact a loved one, a bail bondsman, or an attorney.
+- Phone Calls: After booking, you will generally be allowed to make a phone call.
+Use this opportunity to contact a family member, friend, or attorney.

 Critical Deadlines

-- Court Appearance Dates: You will receive a court date on your release paperwork.
-It's crucial to appear in court on this date.
-Missing your court date can result in a warrant being issued for your arrest.
+- Court Appearance Date: Your citation will include a date for your initial court appearance (arraignment).
+It is imperative that you appear in court on this date.
+Failure to appear can result in a warrant for your arrest.

 DUI Enforcement in Moore County